juzu/juzu/README.md

 The virtual file system  is mostly used by the compiler

+- `SimpleFileSystem` provides a degenerated view of a file system, the compiler uses it for classpath integration
-- `ReadFileSystem` provides a read view of a file system, The compiler uses it for reading sources.
+- `ReadFileSystem` provides a read view of a file system, the compiler uses it for reading sources.
 - `ReadWriteFileSystem` extends the read view and provides write operations, the compiler uses it for writing the generated sources and classes

 There are several implementation of the file system: